JORGEBAYUELO/JORGEBAYUELO/README.md

 ### About Me

 I’m an **IT Professional** with a strong foundation in systems administration, user support, and infrastructure operations.
-I focus on keeping systems **stable, secure, and efficient** while supporting end users and business-critical services in real-world environments.
+I focus on keeping systems **stable, secure, and efficient** while supporting end users and business critical services in real world environments.

-My background spans desktop support, Linux and Windows system administration, and cloud-based infrastructure.
+My background spans desktop support, Linux and Windows system administration, and cloud based infrastructure.
 I enjoy working close to the systems themselves, troubleshooting issues, improving reliability, and automating repetitive tasks to reduce operational friction.

-I bring a practical, hands-on mindset to IT operations: understanding how systems behave in production, responding calmly under pressure, and continuously improving processes through documentation and automation.
+I bring a practical, hands-on mindset to IT operations, understanding how systems behave in production, responding calmly under pressure, and continuously improving processes through documentation and automation.
 I’m especially interested in roles where I can grow deeper into systems administration while contributing to operational excellence.

 ---